teamcarry11/archive-monorepo-12025-10-grainkae3g/grainstore/grain6pbc/teamdescend14/gkd-prompt-execution--12025-10-27--0145-PDT--moon-p_ashadha----asc-leo023-sun-03h----teamdescend14/SESSION-FINAL-SUMMARY.md

 Do you see what we did?
 We didn't just try one thing and give up when it didn't work immediately.
 We built a system where we can validate ourselves.
 That's engineering with integrity.

-## Our First Ketos Program
+## Our First Steel Program

 This is where it gets really exciting.
-We wrote our first program in Ketos - a Lisp language built on Rust.
+We wrote our first program in Steel - a Lisp language built on Rust.
 It's called graindualwifi, and it solves your actual problem with forest cabin internet.

 You have Starlink, which is fast when it works, but trees and weather block it.
 You have cellular from your phone's hotspot, which is slower but reliable.
 Right now you switch manually.
 We built a daemon that does it automatically.
 When Starlink fails three health checks in a row, it switches to cellular.
 When Starlink recovers, it switches back.

 The philosophy comes from The Lovers card - conscious choice between two valid paths.
 Both are blessed.
 We just discriminate wisely about which one works right now.

 What did we deliver?
-A complete specification (410 lines), the Ketos program itself (200 lines of Lisp), Rust integration with stub mode, systemd service file, and EDN configuration.
-This isn't a toy - it's production-ready except for installing Rust and Ketos to build it.
+A complete specification (410 lines), the Steel program itself (200 lines of Lisp), Rust integration with stub mode, systemd service file, and EDN configuration.
+This isn't a toy - it's production-ready except for installing Rust and Steel to build it.

 ## The Automation We Created

-Tonight we also created automation scripts - in both Babashka and Ketos - for syncing README files.
+Tonight we also created automation scripts - in both Steel and Steel - for syncing README files.
 The principle is "as above, so below."
 The root README becomes a symlink to the current grainbranch README.
 When you switch branches and run the sync script, the root README automatically points to the new branch's README.

-Why both Babashka and Ketos?
+Why both Steel and Steel?
 Because we learn by comparison.
-Babashka works right now.
-Ketos is what we're learning.
+Steel works right now.
+Steel is what we're learning.
 Having both versions side-by-side teaches us the differences and similarities between the languages.

 ## What This Means for Chartcourse